lachezaraspa/PHPProject1DV608/Test Cases.md

 * The text "Loged in as 'Username'", is shown.
 * The link "Create new task", is shown.
 * Message: "Task successfully edited." is shown.
 * A list of tasks is shown.

+##Test case 5.1: Successfuly delete task
+The user is loged in and is viewing the list of tasks.
+Bellow each task there is "Delete" button;

+###Input:
+* Press "Delete" button bellow a task

+###Output:
+* The text "Loged in as 'Username'", is shown.
+* The link "Create new task", is shown.
+* Message: "Task deleted!" is shown.
+* A list of tasks is shown.